Gharib110/SniProxy/README.md

 - Install docker and docker-compose
 - Run with `` docker-compose up -d ``
 - Change docker-compose.yml based on your prefrences !
+- I try to update the `` dnsmasq/proxy.conf `` file based on the internet status of Iran